It is generally uncommon for the tongue to go numb so it can be quite a worrisome experience.

-Numbness is as a result of injury, compression or irritation of a nerve or a branch of one of the nerves in the body part affected.
-The tongue is a very sensitive organ and serves as a gateway for the protection of the body from harmful things.
-One of the defense mechanisms it uses to protect the body is numbness.
+Numbness in the tongue is a result of injury, compression or irritation of a nerve or a branch of one of the nerves around the mouth.
+Sometimes, it presents as a tingly sensation or the feeling of ‘pins and needles’.

 An allergic reaction to certain foods, chemicals or drugs you’ve been exposed to can make your tongue tingle and feel numb even at the tip.
 Allergies happen when your immune system gets confused and thinks that a relatively common food is not good for you.
 The most common foods to trigger allergies are:

 - peanuts and tree nuts

 Some adults who are allergic to pollen can also react to some common raw fruits and vegetables.
 These cause mouth irritation and can make your tongue tingle, swell, or feel irritated.

 Drug allergies can also cause your tongue to swell, itch, and tingle.
 While these reactions are often caused by antibiotics, any drug can trigger these symptoms.